tinythings/logjet/doc/features.md

 - one `logjetd` instance runs next to `OA`
 - a second `logjetd` instance connects to the first over the network
-- the second instance forwards retained backlog and live OTLP logs into Vector
+- the second instance forwards retained backlog and live OTLP logs into an OTel Collector

 Useful when: